 Tail Risk Strategy

-Tharwa’s capital preservation philosophy is grounded in one core principle: don’t optimize for the average, prepare for the extremes.
+Tharwa's capital preservation philosophy is grounded in one core principle: don't optimize for the average, prepare for the extremes.
+This approach is embedded throughout our portfolio management system.

 While many DeFi protocols chase high yields or rely on historical averages, Tharwa designs every portfolio decision around tail risks: the rare, severe events that can permanently impair user capital or break protocol mechanics.